 We also conclude that the question whether reunification services reasonably accommodated a parent's disability is already generally included within the question whether the Department met the CINA statute's "reasonable efforts" requirement.
 One of the purposes of the CINA statute is, "[e]xcept as otherwise provided by law, to hold the [Department] responsible for providing services to assist the parents with remedying the circumstances that required the court's intervention[.]"
 See CJP § 3-802(a)(5).
 Section 3-816.1(c) mandates that in making its "reasonable efforts" determination, a court must consider whether the Department "has provided appropriate services that facilitate the achievement of a permanency plan for the child[.]"
 CJP § 3-816.1(c)(3).
 As mentioned previously, reunification with the parent or guardian is given the foremost priority under Maryland law.
 See CJP § 3-823(e)(1)(i); In re Blessen H., 392 Md.
 684, 696 (2006); In re Yve S., 373 Md.
 551, 575 (2003).
-Also, FL § 5-525(d)(2)(i), which governs out-of-home placement and foster care, expressly provides: "[a] child may not be committed to the custody or guardianship of [the] [D]epartment and placed in an out-of-home placement solely because the child's parent or guardian ... has a disability[.]"
-See also FL § 5-525(a)(2) ("Disability' shall be construed in accordance with the ADA Amendments Act of 2008, P.L.
+Also, FL § 5-525(d)(2)(i), which governs out-of-home placement and foster care, expressly provides: "[a] child may not be committed to the custody or guardianship of [the] [D]epartment and placed in an out-of-home placement solely because the child's parent or guardian...has a disability[.]"
+See also FL § 5-525(a)(2) ("'Disability' shall be construed in accordance with the ADA Amendments Act of 2008, P.L.
 110-325.").

 Often, a parent's disability is one of the contributing factors in a parent's inability to achieve reunification, and thus the Department is required to assist the parent with that disability.
-See In re Shirley B., 191 Md.
+25 See In re Shirley B., 191 Md.
 App.
-678, 692-93 (2010) (finding that the
+678, 692-93 (2010) (finding that the Department made reasonable efforts, where the mother's "cognitive limitation" was the "primary barrier" for reunification and the Department referred her to DDA, DORS, and other services).
+As the Supreme Court of Maryland has explained, the services that the Department is required to provide include "those services[] designed to address both the